The Grossman School of Business

 -

-All course materials, including, but not limited to syllabi, notes, books, projects, assessments, should be retained for evaluation by the GSB faculty if requested
+All course materials, including, but not limited to syllabi, notes, books, projects, and assessments, should be retained for evaluation by GSB faculty, if requested for purposes of transferring the credits.

 -